Saurabhs0105/JavaScript-ProjectS/README.md

 # Practice of DOM Objects

-1- Add and Remove Friend (card with button)
+- Add and Remove Friend (card with button)
-2- Custom Cursor .
+- Custom Cursor .
+- Element Selection
-3- InstaLike-btn on Post .
+- InstaLike-btn on Post

 ## Features